 We are excited to announce that IIH-Hub and Serenity Medical will be hosting our first ever lecture series dedicated to idiopathic intracranial hypertension (IIH).
-It will be a live webinar event held every two weeks open to providers, patients, and anyone with interest in getting in-depth information on this chronic condition.
+It will be a live webinar event held every two weeks open to providers, patients, and anyone with an interest in getting in-depth information on this chronic condition.
 We hope it will promote a forum for questions and discussion on this neurological disorder.

 The topics that will be presented over the next few months will be: